mruby/mruby/doc/guides/debugger.md

 The number, which was given to the deleted breakpoint, will never be given to another breakpoint again.

 You can give multiple breakpoints to the specified the line number and method.
-Be ware that breakpoint command will not check the validity of the class name and method name.
+Be aware that the breakpoint command will not check the validity of the class name and method name.

 You can get the current breakpoint information by the following options.